Soju User Delete Hash

 $ sudo sqlite3 -table /var/lib/soju/main.db 'SELECT * FROM User' +----+----------+--------------------------------------------------------------+-------+----------+------+--------------------------+---------+--------------------------+--------------+ | id | username | password | admin | realname | nick | created_at | enabled | downstream_interacted_at | max_networks | +----+----------+--------------------------------------------------------------+-------+----------+------+--------------------------+---------+--------------------------+--------------+ | 1 | soju | $2a$10$yRj/oYlR2Zwd8YQxZPuAQuNo2j7FVJWeNdIAHF2MinYkKLmBjtf0y | 0 | | | 2026-02-16T13:49:46.119Z | 1 | | -1 | +----+----------+--------------------------------------------------------------+-------+----------+------+--------------------------+---------+--------------------------+--------------+

 Surely, then, the confirmation token is derived from the user definition?
 Yes, indeed it is.
-As can be confirmed from the source code here.
+This can be confirmed at the source code here.
 Quoting the most relevant part from the source code:

 hashBytes := sha1.Sum([]byte(username))